-- It is recommended tubular structures be completely submerged in one dip in the galvanizing kettle to minimize potential internal coating problems, which, because of the size and shape of the item, may be difficult to discover during inspection.
+It is recommended tubular structures be completely submerged in one dip into the galvanizing kettle.
+This minimizes potential internal coating problems that, because of the size and shape of the item, may be difficult to discover during inspection.